react-driftkit

 An N-pane split view with draggable handles and a single render prop for custom handle UI.
 Supports min/max constraints, persisted sizes, and both horizontal and vertical layouts.

-npm install react-driftkitimport { SnapDock, ZoomLens } from 'react-driftkit';Tree-shakable
+npm install react-driftkitimport { SnapDock, ZoomLens } from 'react-driftkit';What you can build with react-driftkit

 Each component is independently exported.
 Import only what you use and the rest is dropped from your bundle.